 I know that some of my students are very excited to learn and participate while others need my strong motivational techniques and it’s quite challenging!

-Each day, the students are waiting on what to transpire and others are maybe curious about how to get on things for the day.
+Each day, the students are waiting on what to transpire and others are maybe curious about how to get on with things for the day.
 On the other hand, there may be a handful of them who are just there for the sake of going to school and are looking forward to the end of classes for the day.

 This can be a difficult task but once I get into their world and capture their interests, it’s more than worth it.
 I just need to perceive these common fluctuations in the classroom to keep things smooth sailing.